Diabetes Community Resource Education Worker (CREW) Training

-Project ECHO™ (Extension for Community Healthcare Outcomes) at the University of New Mexico Health Sciences Center is conducting a training program for Community Health Workers (CHWs) and Community Health Representatives (CHRs) located in New Mexico to increase their knowledge and skills in caring for diabetes patients in their own communities.
-This unique program for health workers is being provided by Project ECHO™ at no cost to the participant.
+Project ECHO (Extension for Community Healthcare Outcomes) at the University of New Mexico Health Sciences Center is conducting a training program for Community Health Workers (CHWs) and Community Health Representatives (CHRs) located in New Mexico to increase their knowledge and skills in caring for diabetes patients in their own communities.
+This unique program for health workers is being provided by Project ECHO at no cost to New Mexico participants.
 Participants do not need a degree or certification to join the training program.
-Participants who successfully finish the program will receive a Certificate of Completion from Project ECHO™.
+Participants who successfully finish the program will receive a Certificate of Completion from Project ECHO.

 The Diabetes CREW training program has been structured to work in conjunction with tasks performed by CHWs and CHRs in everyday clinic and home care settings.
 It combines hands-on, face-to-face, and experiential learning with distance education in an effort to reduce travel and time burdens for participants and their clinics — the paraprofessionals will remain in their communities working with their patients during the majority of training.